glennklockwood/limelead/content/pages/personal/productivity-tools.md

 2. Must synchronize across both desktop (Mac) and mobile (iOS).
 Mobile can be read-only for now.
 Windows support is a bonus.
 3. Indexable by Copilot is highly desirable.

+### Obsidian

+The good:

+- Extensible with plugins.
+- Wikilinks is very straightforward for connecting knowledgebase with notes.

+Problems:

+- Embedding images in notes is janky.
+- Incompatible with Copilot so far (Copilot does not index OneDrive, and it does index Markdown in Sharepoint).
+- Integrating non-markdown content in Vault (docx, external URLs) is extremely limited.

 ### Microsoft Loop

 The good:

 - Pretty overall UI.
+- Can have URLs (docx/pptx Sharepoint links, external webpages) appear in the navigation next to notes.

 Problems: